Excel VBA Select Case Statement

 SELECT CASE helps in the decision-making process.
 In this, only one expression is used to assess the different possible cases.
 Multiple conditions are analyzed easily to execute the code developed.
 This case statement is used as a substitute statement to ELSE IF to assess expressions.
 It is classified as a logical function that is inbuilt into Excel.
 To use this function, the code is entered through the visual basic editor presented under the developer tab.

 Various groups of statements are used in the Select Case.
 The following syntax should be followed to use this effectively.
 It is similar to the switch statement presented in other programming languages such as Java, C#, and PHP.

 Select [Case] Expression for testing [Case] List of Expression Statements (Case 1, Case 2, Case 3 and so on...)
 Case Else (Else Statements) End Select

-Expression for testing: It is required to assess the different type of data such as integer, string, boolean, object, and character.
+An expression for testing: It is required to assess the different types of data such as integer, string, boolean, object, and character.

 - End Select: It closes the constructor select case definition

 - Statements: Statements are developed using the case to run the expressions that are evaluated to analyze if there is any matching statement

 - Else Statements: It is to test the else statement when the testing expression does not match with any case statements.

 How to use the VBA Select Case Statement?